COVID-19 Update: Read messageHide message »

 Get the facts on what to look for when buying a water heater.
 Explore the top water heater types and learn more about each type of water heater.

 Get the facts on the basic types of home insulation, where they are used, and why.

-The average home has so many air leaks, it’s like leaving a window open all year long.
-This do-it-yourself energy assessment will give you a sense of where your home is losing energy, and set you on a path to saving money.
+The average home or business has so many air leaks, it’s like leaving a window open all year long.
+This do-it-yourself energy assessment will give you a sense of where you are losing energy, and set you on a path to saving money.

 According to the U.S. Department of Energy, leaky windows can account for 10–25% of your heating bill.
 If your windows are in good shape—or if you’re on a tight budget—adding storm windows is far more affordable than replacing the windows.